sTechLab/AirProfile/README.rst

   from AirProfile import AirProfile

   ap = AirProfile(liwc_path='../LIWC2007/liwc_2007.trie')
-  # or ap = AirProfile() if you do not have LIWC.
+  # or `ap = AirProfile()`, if you do not have LIWC.

   # Example Airbnb host profile.
-  input = """I have spent my life in the service industry.
-I look forward to being your host and I look forward to meeting you."""
+  input = "I have spent my life in the service industry." \
+      "I look forward to being your host and I look forward to meeting you."

   # Segments the input at the sentence level and returns the probability that
   # each sentence is tagged with the topics described in [1].
 This works with or